bkny-labs/stellar-mix-fe/README.md

 # StellarMix

-StellarMix crafts the ultimate playlist for your moment, blending your music tastes with cues from the world around you – day or night, rain or shine, cosmos in motion.
-Dive into a universe of sound, all through your Spotify.
+StellarMix is a Spotify companion and controller application that crafts the ultimate playlist for your mood using OpenAI to blending your music tastes with cues from the weather, time of day, moon phases and celestial events.

 ## 🌠 Features
 - **AI-Powered Mood Detection**: Input your mood and let OpenAI search Spotify for the perfect playlists.
 - **Celestial Influences**: Our unique algorithm considers the positions of celestial bodies to curate your playlist.
 - **Weather Integration**: Whether it's sunny, rainy, or snowy, your current weather plays a part in the song selection.
-- **Seamless Spotify Integration**: Enjoy the familiarity of Spotify with the unique twist of Stellar Mix brainpower.
+- **Seamless Spotify Control**: Enjoy the familiarity of Spotify with the unique twist of Stellar Mix brainpower.

 ## 🚀 Getting Started